 Eurostat also provides a range of statistical tools to the national statistical systems with which it collaborates.
 These fall into two main categories, information technology tools and statistical capacity building tools, for example:

 - Eurotrace: software which supports countries and regions to manage their international trade statistics (managing data, treating data, carrying out quality checks, calculating aggregates and indices);

-- Essential SNA: a capacity building tool that supports developing countries in their SNA implementation through the provision of a handbook, training and e-learning;
+- Essential SNA: a practical handbook for the national accounts implementation on the basis of the 2008 SNA.
+This capacity building tool supports developing countries also through the provision of e-learning material;

 These tools have been tested, reviewed and updated over a number of years.
 Many developing countries and EU delegations use them on a regular basis.

 Which regions/country groupings does Eurostat provide statistical cooperation to?

 Types of statistical cooperation vary according to policy frameworks, which in turn depend on the geographical region in question.
 Eurostat has a global engagement, cooperating with enlargement countries, ENP countries, African, Asian and Latin American countries.